zense/IIITB-StudentKit/docs/faq.md

 programme, I finish one year early.**

-  Firstly - the fact that it is an 'integrated' course which helps you gain a year as opposed to typical BTech + MTech routes (5 yrs vs 6 yrs).
+  Firstly - the fact that it is an 'integrated' course which helps you gain a year as opposed to typical BTech + MTech routes (5 yrs V 6 yrs).
 A seamless transition between undergraduate and master's courses allows for exposure to greater detail and greater breadth.
 And if you are keen to gain some specialization in your field by means of a Master's course,then why not choose an option that